Looking for a Specific Guitar Kit?

 1 Review

-Build your own Mahogany TE-style Guitar kit with Rosewood Fretboard using our DIY Guitar Kits.
-Specifications Hand Orientation: Righty ...
+Build your own Basswood LP-style body Guitar with Maple Fretboard using our DIY Guitar kits.
+Specifications Hand Orientation: Righty He...

 View full details5.0 / 5.0